FHICT-Ordio/general/Portfolio/IP/Research/Longevity and Dependability Research.md

 ## Methodology
 This research will take a better look into difficulty of integrating the Ordio platform into new applications for external developers with the provided documentation.
 The main research question is as following:

-> How independent is the Ordio platform
+> How independent is the Ordio platform and how does this bode for the longevity of the platform?

 <br>